georg-bn/rotation-steerers/README.md

 ```

 ## License
-Our code is has MIT license.
+Our code has an MIT license.
 DeDoDe-G uses a DINOv2 backbone which has an Apache-2 license.